DillonKyleDev/FlatEngine2D/README.md

 <img width="1920" height="1032" alt="Screenshot 2025-09-24 142314" src="https://github.com/user-attachments/assets/a92cb5d8-e4c2-4dcc-9b01-8b97c8c0d91f" />

 <a href="https://github.com/DillonKyleDev/FlatEngine2D?tab=readme-ov-file#documentation">Jump to documentation</a>

+### Building From Source

+There currently is not a stable release for building from source, but if you are okay with crashes and wish to proceed anyway, here's how to get setup:

+1. Clone the repo. ~~Download the .zip and extract~~
+2. Run the Premake batch file by double clicking it located at `Premake/Setup-Windows.bat` to generate the Visual Studio solution file.
+3. Open the solution file that was created in the root directory.
+In Visual Studio, click Build -> Build Solution.
+4. Run the app.

+You're now set up to use the engine and edit it's source code as you wish. ~~From here, building a final game project is the same as it is with the main Release.~~

+~~When you are finished editing the source code, you need to build the Editor project and the Runtime project in Release mode again.
+If you've made changes to the Core library, the Runtime project needs to know about those changes.~~

+~~Now you should be able to go into the build location and open the FlatEngine-Runtime.exe with all of your source code changes present in the build.~~ << (Not applicable in the engines current state.)

+### Disclaimer

+- This project is in active development.
+- This is a hobby project.
+It is not currently in a production state and won't be for a while.
+FlatEngine is likely more useful to you in it's current state as a code reference than a game development tool, though I am far from an expert in this field so use your own judgement when using FlatEngine as a reference.</br>
+- Things will change with updates.</br>
+- Key systems are not optimized.</br>
+- The engine will likely crash eventually so save often.
+There is no autosave function.
+However, when loading into a new scene, or when starting the game loop, FlatEngine2D saves a temporary copy of your scene in `engine/tempFiles`.
+The engine will then load this copy once you stop the game loop, preserving changes made after last save but before starting the game loop.</br>
+- The Box2D implementation is only partly complete and the components section has yet to be updated to reflect the changes.
+Expect ReadMe documentation changes to accompany the next major release of FlatEngine2D.</br>
+- The ReadMe's Documentation section in general should be considered mostly out of date.

 ## Update - Sept.
 24th, 2025 - Custom Material UBOs